VMBS Recognizes 2023 Outstanding Alumni, Rising Star

 Michael C. Miller and Dean John R. August

-As a chief of police, Michael C. Miller’s career stands out for its uniqueness among graduates of the Texas A&M University School of Veterinary Medicine & Biomedical Sciences.
+As a chief of police, Michael C. Miller’s career stands out for its uniqueness among graduates of the Texas A&M University College of Veterinary Medicine & Biomedical Sciences.

 Miller’s interest in public safety started after high school when he became an emergency medical technician.
 He later earned his paramedic license while working toward his bachelor’s degree in biomedical sciences at Texas A&M. He also took a year off from school to become a certified police officer.